dlr-eoc/ukis-frontend-libraries/projects/map-cesium/README.md

 ```

 #### Adding 3D content
 Layer with 3D content like terrain and tilesets can be added with a second instance of the layers service.
 3D tilesets have to be added as 'Layers', terrain datasets as 'Baselayers'.
-Change the following inside example-view.component.ts:
+Change the following inside example-view.component.ts, adjust the new layers service name and add the missing imports:

 ```
+import { Cesium3DTileset, CesiumTerrainProvider, Credit, EllipsoidTerrainProvider } from '@cesium/engine';
+import { ClarityIcons, layersIcon, blockIcon} from '@cds/core/icon';
+ClarityIcons.addIcons(...[layersIcon, blockIcon]);

+...

 @Component({
   selector: 'app-example-view',
   templateUrl: './example-view.component.html',